Finomnis/busybeacon/README.md

 ## Build Instructions

-1. Download the relevant files from the [Releases page](https://github.com/Finomnis/busybeacon/releases).
+1. Download the relevant files from the [releases page](https://github.com/Finomnis/busybeacon/releases).
 2. Flash the PCB with the latest bootloader & firmware.
    - This requires a TC2050 adapter and a suitable probe.
-   - For more information, see [firmware](https://github.com/Finomnis/busybeacon/tree/main/firmware).
+   - For more information, see `Firmware` in this readme.
 3. Print the case (top and bot)
 4. Cut 3 LEDs from your BTF-LIGHTING 144LEDs/m WS2812B strip
 5. Connect the PCB and the LEDs with three wires